lain-web2000/kaname-training-suite/README.md

 - Added extra frame counter updates for specific instances, such as when Bowser starts moving.
 - Disabled frame numbers when collecting a coin or shattering a brick.
 - Remainders now display on the intermediate screen when starting from the title screen or exiting a warp zone.
-- Each game has its own ROM now using the MMC3 mapper to maximize compatibility.
+- Each game has its own ROM now, and each ROM uses the MMC3 mapper to maximize compatibility.

 # Required checksums for BPS patches.